pmvdbijl7/hello-world/README.md

 # hello-world

+Hi everyone!

-General place where I store ideas, resources, and share and discuss things with others.
+Patrick here, I like to code and learn new languages.
+This is just a general place where I store ideas, resources, and share and discuss things with others.